-One of the most common questions I get asked is how long to bake modeling clay for?
-The answer, unfortunately, isn’t a simple one as it depends on what type of clay you are using, as well as the size and thickness of your project.
+One of the most common questions is how long it takes to bake modeling clay.
+The answer, unfortunately, isn’t a simple one, as it depends on what type of clay you are using and the size and thickness of your project.
 That being said, I will go over some general guidelines on baking times for different types of clay so you can get an idea of how long to bake your project.

-With oven-bake clays, the general rule is to bake the clay for 10 minutes per 1/4 inch (6mm) of thickness at 275 degrees Fahrenheit.
-So, if you have a project that is 1 inch (2.5cm) thick, you would need to bake it for 40 minutes.
-It’s always better to be on the side of caution and give your project a little extra time in the oven rather than not baking it long enough.
+With oven-bake clays, the general rule is to bake the clay for 10 minutes per 1/4 inch (6mm) thickness at 275 degrees Fahrenheit.
+So, if you have a project that is 1 inch (2.5cm) thick, you must bake it for 40 minutes.
+It’s always better to be cautious and give your project a little extra time in the oven rather than not baking it long enough.

-If you are using air-dry clay, there is no need to bake it as it will harden on its own at room temperature.
-Just be sure to allow plenty of time for your project to dry completely before handling it – this can take anywhere from 24 hours to a few days depending on the size and thickness of your project.
-If you want to dry your project faster I have a dedicated article with all of the techniques here.
+If you are using air-dry clay, it is no need to bake it as it will harden at room temperature.
+Just be sure to allow plenty of time for your project to dry completely before handling it – this can take anywhere from 24 hours to a few days, depending on the size and thickness of your project.
+If you want to dry your project faster, I have a dedicated article with all the techniques here.

 How do you harden modeling clay without baking?

-If you’re looking for a way to harden your modeling clay without baking it, there are a few different methods you can try.
+You can try a few different methods if you’re looking for a way to harden your modeling clay without baking it.

 One popular method is to use a blast of air from a can of compressed air.